baychub/cb-gsg/Getting-Started.md

 4. Experiment with moving RFID tags around the room to see how the sensor readings respond.

 ### See digested inventory data
-Each RSP sensor reads each reachable RFID tag many times a second, generating a huge volume of raw data.
-The RSP Controller application processes that raw data stream into meaningful status and events.
+Each RSP sensor reads each RFID tag that it can reach many times per second, generating a huge volume of raw data.
+The RSP Controller application processes that raw data stream into meaningful events and status.

-For example, thousands of consecutive readings of the same tag by the same sensor can be compressed into a state of PRESENT with that sensor.
+For example, thousands of consecutive readings of the same tag by the same sensor can be compressed into a state of PRESENT with that tag on that sensor for that tag.
 Or a tag that has no current reading but whose last reading was at the exit sensor would have a status of EXIT.
 The Inventory window shows these computed status values for each known tag.
 1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.
 2. Click Inventory.
 ![Inventory page](https://baychub.github.io/cb-gsg/images/inventory.png)